 The Amazon’s first Kindle tablet was launched later that year and solely relied on Amazon App Store for the apps, as it comes pre-installed on the device.
 Also, the apps were designed to better integrate with the tablet's user interface.
 Furthermore, it allows the HTML 5 apps on its platform.

-Currently, Europe and North America contribute the major part of the Amazon App Store’s market.
-Though the downloads are not that much, still sales rate is higher of the paid apps.
+Currently, Europe and North America contribute to the major part of the Amazon App Store’s market.
+Though the downloads are not that much, still sales rate is higher than the paid apps.

 The platform is not just confined to tablets, but it does cover all other devices also.
 The one place where Amazon App Store takes the lead from the Google Play Store is the guidelines to publish an app.
 The Amazon App Store strictly restrict offensive content such as gambling, pornography, and also complies with country-specific restrictions.
 It ultimately helps the store to provide higher sales.

 The other major difference lies in the displayed app content.
 Every app in the Amazon App Store comes with more keywords, videos, and screenshots of the app.
 These elements are included to attract more people.
 And to make it more interesting, the app store offers gripping discount offers like 25 percent off Amazon Web Services, 30% cashback for download, and 500 thousand free ad impressions in the Ad Network.

 Better discount schemes

 Allows HTML5 apps

 Amazon App Store and the Google Play Store almost offer the same services and are developed for the same operating system.
 But that doesn’t mar the fact that Google store for apps possess remarkable numbers in terms of app availability and downloads, while Amazon App Store extends impressive deals with useful app features for both users and developers.
 Amazon is always great at it.

 From the developers' point of view, both the store furnish ample opportunity to break into new users, but one thing that remains the same for both the store is the ASO practice, which needs to be flawless.